Gift Deed

 Drafting

-Our NRI expert lawyers will thoroughly understand the situation & property details, post which lawyer drafts a Gift deed in favour of Donee of the property, keeing in mind major components of gift deed.
+Our NRI expert lawyers will thoroughly understand the situation & property details, post which lawyer drafts a Gift Deed in favour of Donee of the property, keeing in mind major components of Gift Deed.

 Schedule a paid call of 30 mins with our consultant